 - Workplace violence

-However, workers’ compensation covers all forms of work-related accidents and injuries.
-Here are some common types of workplace accidents and injuries that may entitle an employee in Columbus to workers’ compensation benefits:
+However, workers’ compensation covers many forms of work-related accidents and injuries.
+Here are some common types of workplace accidents and injuries that may entitle you to workers’ compensation benefits:

 Abrasions and Lacerations Can Be Common